Kitaev Building-block Construction for Inversion-Protected Higher-order Topological Superconductors

-On the other hand, several important conceptual caveats and difficulties remain to be elucidated in this field, particularly in the context of superconductors.
 First of all, the physical meaning of being ``atomic" for a superconductor is unclear.
 As is known, the most important length scale for superconductors is the superconducting coherence length $\xi$, which is about $10^1\sim 10^3$ atomic lattice constants.
 This directly implies that the atomic-scale microscopic physics should not be crucial for describing superconductivity and its related topological phenomena.
-In other words, any topology-enforced Majorana physics for a topological superconductor (TSC) should just arise from the low-energy physics near the Fermi surface, where the energy cut-off is around $\xi^{-1}$ and not a microscopic atomic lattice length scale.
+In other words, any topology-enforced Majorana physics for a TSC should just arise from the low-energy physics near the Fermi surface, where the energy cut-off is around $\xi^{-1}$ and not a microscopic atomic lattice length scale.
 This feature clearly distinguishes between the physical meanings of ``atomic limit" for superconductors and insulators.

 Second, while the triviality of atomic band insulators can be diagnosed from its Wannierizability, the conventional wisdom indicates that {\it a Wannierizable superconductor can also be topological}.
 As perhaps the simplest example, the 1d Kitaev Majorana chain \cite{kitaev2001} is not only Wannierizable but also hosting 0d Majorana end modes.
 Clearly, the 0d Majorana modes are anomalous boundary modes and cannot be realized in any 0d electron systems.
 Therefore, it is natural to speculate that a 2d higher-order topological superconductor with 0d Majorana corner modes could also be Wannierizable, similar to a Kitaev chain \cite{kitaev2001}.